Saeed Blacknall: Junior season

 As a junior, Blacknall participated in 9 games with 7 starts and totaled 15 catches for a career-high 347 yards (23.1 avg.) with three touchdowns thus achieving six catches of 20-or-more yards.
 Blacknall had a 42-yard catch against the Purdue Boilermakers at Ross–Ade Stadium.
 He garnered a 19-yard TD pass while playing against the Iowa Hawkeyes.
 He caught a 43-yard pass against the Indiana Hoosiers on November 12 at Memorial Stadium.
 On December 3, 2016, the sixth annual Big Ten Championship Game took place.
 During the game, Blacknall set a record by gaining six receptions for 155 yards and two touchdowns in the 2016 Big Ten Football Championship Game against the Wisconsin Badgers at Lucas Oil Stadium and hauled in a 40-yard touchdown pass in the second quarter and a career-long 70-yard catch-and-run for a touch down in the third quarter.
 His yardage total broke the Big Ten Championship Game record and 70-yard catch became the third-longest in Big Ten Championship Game history.
 Blacknall held the receiving yards record for six years until it was broken by Charlie Jones at the 2022 Big Ten Football Championship Game by gaining 13 receptions on 16 targets for 162 yards.
-In August 2020, the 2016 game was listed as #1 by BlackShoeDiaries.com on its Best Penn State Football Games of the Last Decade list.
+In August 2020, the 2016 game was listed as No. 1 by BlackShoeDiaries.com on its Best Penn State Football Games of the Last Decade list.
 As a junior, Blacknall racked up 1,359 all-purpose yards with 16 touchdowns.
 Blacknall was the Red Worrell award winner as the most improved player of the spring on offense.